nisarhassan12/interface/infrastructure/README.md

 * Create a service account for GitHub Actions with Project Editor permissions
   * Store the Credentials JSON file as the envvar `STAGING_GCP_CREDENTIALS` in our GitHub organization
+* Create a service account for our backend code with permissions to access the speech-to-text api.
+  * Store the Credentials JSON file as the envvar `logic_gcp_credentials` in the `staging-kubernetes` and `production-kubernetes` Terraform Cloud workpsaces.
+* Create a global IP, named `neon-law`.
+Reserved global IPs are not supported in GCP Terraform.
 * Enable the following APIs in the GCP Console
   * Google Cloud SQL Admin API
   * Cloud Resource Manager API